LeoGarp3162/roadmap-english/README.md

 The member can tell everything they want to share, for example
 - motivation to learn English
 - what do you do in your spare time
-- what are the current activities
+- what is their current activities
 - what is your dream

 After each member finishes their introduction, other members can ask some question, so small conversation can be happened